 Kroger (KR) Earnings Expected to Grow: Should You Buy?

-The market expects Kroger (KR) to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended July 2020.
-This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.
+Kroger (KR) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended July 2020.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 Zacks Consensus Estimate